tmonks/100-days-of-code/log.md

 ## Day 73: November 10, Monday
 D73 #100DaysOfCode
 Worked some more on the heading and portfolio sections of my website.
 Learned about transform & scale which let me create a nice hover effect without causing the layout to shift.
 Made the CTA button link to my email using JavaScript so it's not in plain text.

+## Day 74: November 11, Tuesday
+D74 #100DaysOfCode
+Added a services section to my website.
+Hoping it will help me get some freelancing gigs.
+Worked a "dots and boxes" game validator on Codewars which has been on my mind for a while.
+I have a nagging feeling there's a more graceful way, but at least it works 😅

+## Day 75: November 12, Wednesday
+D75 #100DaysOfCode
+Reviewed some best practice solutions to katas I've completed recently on Codewars.
+I love that I can learn from others' solutions, but is it really "best practice" to use a string of 5 map and reduce functions that takes me an hour to wrap my head around? 🥴